 A septum piercing really isn’t complex when it comes to the process needed to pierce this area.
 If you’ve had other facial piercings, piercing the septum will be quite similar.

 The piercing professional will clean the area to be pierced with an antiseptic cleanser, and they will examine and mark the area that needs to be pierced.

-It is especially important with septum piercings that your piercer precisely mark the right spot for piercing.
+It is especially important with septum piercings that your piercer precisely marks the right spot for piercing.
 Piercing the columella, below the nose cartilage, will result in a much smaller amount of pain.

-If they are off on the exact area the septum piercing should go through, you’re unfortunately in for a bit more pain department.
+If they are off on the exact area the septum piercing should go through, you are unfortunately in for a bit more pain.